ProctorEdu

 They shouldn't stress too much if they don't perform well on one test.
 Instead, students should learn from the mistakes that they made and move on.
 Talk to students to understand the problems they face that are driving anxiety and stress.

-Students experiencing test anxiety will have the toughest moments when they will appear for their exams.
+Students experiencing performance anxiety will have the toughest moments when they will appear for their exams.
 At that moment, it is vital to take the necessary steps that can mitigate students' anxiety.

 Help Them Learn Some Test-Taking Strategies

-When it comes to taking tests, students need to have some skills to solve the questions.
+Helping students develop effective test-taking skills can also boost their confidence and improve their overall performance.
 It will help them calm their nerves and give them the confidence to sit the test.
 The best practice is to ensure that students go thoroughly through the paper before they start attempting it.

 Also, they can start by answering questions they think are easy and know the answers to.
-It will help them manage their time efficiently and ensure that they can focus more on the difficult part of the test.
+It will help them improve their time management and ensure that they can focus more on the difficult part of the test.

 Create a Schedule for the Test Preparation

 Students suffering from test anxiety would be going through notes or different study materials for hours.
 Yet, they wouldn't be able to learn anything due to their frantic attempts to study.
-So, the best way to deal with this issue is to create a study schedule for students to have a clear pathway.
+So, сreating a study schedule can help students improve their test-taking skills and better manage their preparation time.

 You can check whether the students have all the study material they need to prepare for the test.
-Also, consider other time jobs, sports activities, etc., so they can manage to take a pause for doing other things.
+Also, consider other time jobs, sports activities, etc., so they can focus on their time management and take a pause for doing other things.
 With a clear schedule, students will have more clarity regarding what, how, and when to study.

 Looking at the Bright Side